 Mr Ingle is a geologist, having graduated with a BSc (Hons) and MSc in geology from the University of Witwatersrand, Johannesburg, and a MBA from the Graduate School of Business, Curtin University of Technology, Perth.
 Mr Ingle has approximately 22 years experience in a variety of mining operations, exploration, project development and business improvement roles in Australia and Africa.

-His strong expertise in geology and experience in project development is of immense value to Iron Road, particularly as the Company investigates its Warramboo project in South Australia.
+His strong expertise in geology and experience in project development is of immense value to Iron Road, particularly as the Company investigates the Central Eyre Iron Project in South Australia.